DomniciDaniela/spock/README.md

 The framework supports to run the scripts on different environments (dev/test)

 # How to run the maven tests from command line:
-- mvn clean test -Dbranch=deve (runs the tests on dev environment)
+- mvn clean test -Dbranch=deve13 (runs the tests on dev environment)
 - mvn clean test (runs the tests on the default profile - test environment)